githubharald/SimpleHTR/README.md

 ## FAQ
-* I get the error message "...
-TFWordBeamSearch.so: cannot open shared object file: No such file or directory": if you want to use word beam search decoding, you have to compile the custom TF operation from source
 * Where can I find the file `words.txt` of the IAM dataset: it is located in the subfolder `ascii` on the IAM website
 * I want to recognize the text contained in a text-line: the model is too small for this, you have to first segment the line into words, e.g. using the model from the [WordDetectorNN](https://github.com/githubharald/WordDetectorNN) repository
 * I get an error when running the script more than once from an interactive Python session: do **not** call function `main()` in file `main.py` from an interactive session, as the TF computation graph is created multiple times when calling `main()` multiple times.
 Run the script by executing `python main.py` instead